Social Networking Tips

 - The shorter the better (but less than 120 characters): If the intention is for the audience to share an article on Twitter, be sure the title is less than 120 characters (including spaces).
 Tweets can only be 140 characters (including spaces) and consideration should be made for a tweeter’s username, hashtag and possibly an “RT” (re-tweet) or “via”, which leaves roughly 120 characters.
 For example, use “&” instead of “and” to save space.

-The University Social Media Guidelines apply to official Western Sydney University social media platforms.
+The Media, Social Media and Public Commentary Policy apply to official Western Sydney University social media platforms.